 Capital gains tax is another issue that come up with building your own home and as long as you move into the property, live in it and it is your primary residence you aren’t liable.

 After all that talk of building costs, isn’t it nice to end with some good tax news for a change!

-Many self builders find materials, products or technologies overseas which they either can't get in the UK or can source cheaper elsewhere.
+Many self builders find materials, products or technologies overseas which they either can’t get in the UK or can source cheaper elsewhere.
 An added element of risk comes in to play when buying overseas, with the chance of currency fluctuations as well as potential transaction costs.
-Have a look at our buying overseas page for the issues to be aware of and for tips on managing the process and keeping costs predictable.

 Return to Home Page from Building Costs